 Before you leave home, be sure to measure the space where you plan to place the tree in your home (height and width), and measure the space in your vehicle where you will be transporting the tree.
 Bring rope to secure the tree to your vehicle.

 Bring a map with you.
-Don’t rely on GPS, Google Maps or other general mapping apps because it may not be up-to-date with Forest Service roads.
 Christmas Tree Cutting Area maps are available for download and use on smartphone with the free Avenza app.
 This will assist you to avoid private land and stay on roads open to vehicle travel.
+Be sure to download the maps at home prior to your trip as there may not be cell phone coverage where you select your tree.
+Don’t rely on Google Maps or other general mapping apps because it may not be up-to-date with Forest Service roads.

 Start your day early.
 Be sure to find your tree and leave the woods before dark.
 Bring plenty of food and water with you as well as an overnight survival kit in case you become stranded.